 All you need to do is combine all of the ingredients, pour it into a baking tray and freeze!

 If this is your kind of dessert, you should also try my vegan biscoff brownie bark!
+If peanut butter recipes are what you're after, try my vegan peanut butter stuffed dates and vegan peanut butter jelly french toast.

 WOULD YOU PREFER TO WATCH INSTEAD?